 Full Moon Party (Koh Phangan)

-During the party there is a good chance you will be approached by a local trying to sell you drugs.
-My advice is to avoid them as there is a good chance they are an undercover cops.
+During the party, there is a good chance you will be approached by a local trying to sell you drugs.
+My advice is to avoid them as there is a good chance they are undercover cops.